Table of Contents[Hide][Show]

 One of the fun parts of the beach?
 Bug bites.
 Of course, you should apply bug spray before hitting the beach but somehow a bite or two always sneak through.
 Bring anti itch cream to stop kids from itching the bites and opening themselves up to possible infection.

 While these may not be needed for an emergency this is something you should consider for your beach first aid kit.
-Many kids have sensitive ears and a few ear drops prior to water immersion can make for a happier kid later in the day.
+Many kids have sensitive ears.
+Wearing earplugs helps.
+If you have that water in your ear feeling after swimming a few ear drops will help.

 What to Pack Your Beach First Aid Kit In

 This should be obvious to most of you but the beach is wet and dirty.
 Your first aid supplies are going to do you no good if they aren’t kept protected.
 Be sure keeping your first aid kit dry is a priority.
 There are numerous options for what to put it in.
-Personally, you’d be surprised by how well a lunch box works.
-It’s easy to carry, zips or snaps shut to keep sand out and if you use an insulated one it can protect the contents from heat.
+Personally, you’d be surprised by how well a durable insulated lunch box works.
+It’s easy to carry, zips or snaps shut to keep sand out.
+There are also flat insulated lunch boxes that are great to keep supplies in the car under a seat and out of the way.

-Tips for an Emergency Situation at the Beach
+Beyond a Beach First Aid Kit: Tips for an Emergency Situation

 Remember, if at anytime you aren’t 100% sure that you have control over the situation, seek help.
 If the situation turns into an emergency, call 911 sooner rather than later.
 It can be very difficult to locate someone who calls for 911 in wide open and crowded areas (speaking from experience on that one).
 Appoint someone to flag down and guide paramedics to the patient.
 This can make a BIG difference in a true emergency.